Ted Leonsis: Politics

 Leonsis once served as the mayor of Orchid, Florida.
 Leonsis got involved in politics after he ran a friend's campaign for Congress and worked as an intern for Paul Tsongas's office in Washington, D.C.
-He has donated to the campaign of Barack Obama during his 2008 and 2012 elections and Hillary Clinton in 2016.
+He donated to the campaign of Barack Obama during his 2008 and 2012 elections and Hillary Clinton in 2016.

 Leonsis was vice chairman of Washington 2024, the region's bid for Summer 2024 Olympic and Paralympic Games.
 In June 2014 the United States Olympic Committee identified Washington and three other cities as potential locations.
 The USOC ultimately selected Los Angeles, which lost the 2024 bid, but was awarded the 2028 Summer Games.